Henry David Thoreau definitely said it best “The true price of anything you do is the amount of time you exchange for it.”

 30 minutes for a family walk to get some exercise.

-60 minutes to help your son/daughter with homework.
+60 minutes to help your children with their homework.

-2 hours per month to volunteer at your church.
+2 hours per month to volunteer in your community or at your church.

-The money we earn is ours to keep and we have the ability to spend it as we wish.
+The money we earn is ours to use however we would like.
 But it can be a powerful exercise to realize how much of our precious time we are giving away with each purchase we make.

 We all need to remember we can spend our hours pursuing items of far greater value than material possessions.